Networks and Heterogeneous Media

-Networks and Heterogeneous Media is a peer-reviewed academic journal published quarterly by the American Institute of Mathematics and sponsored by the Istituto per le applicazioni del calcolo.
+Networks and Heterogeneous Media is a peer-reviewed academic journal published bimonthly by AIMS Press, an operation of the American Institute of Mathematical Sciences.
 The journal was established in 2006 and focuses on networks, heterogeneous media, and related fields.
 The editor-in-chief is Benedetto Piccoli (Rutgers University).

 Abstracting and indexing

 The journal is abstracted and indexed in Zentralblatt MATH, MathSciNet, Scopus, Current Contents/Physical, Chemical & Earth Sciences, and Science Citation Index Expanded.
 According to the Journal Citation Reports, the journal has a 2013 impact factor of 0.952.